khant-min/khant-min/README.md

 - 🌱 I’m currently learning **Next.js**

-- 🤝 I'm looking for help with animations to contribute in my projects
+- 🤝 I'm looking for help with animations

 - 🔭 I'm looking for work as a junior developer